gorcajo/backend-challenge/README.md

 - Class `Application`: the entray point to the application.
 - Package `com.guillermoorcajo.backendchallenge.pl`: Here goes all the classes related to the exposed endpoints; it's the Presentation Layer (PL).
-- Package `com.guillermoorcajo.backendchallenge.bll`: Here goes all the application business logic, like for example the algorithms wich calculates basket amounts and its discounts; it's the Business Logic Layer (BLL).
+- Package `com.guillermoorcajo.backendchallenge.bll`: Contains the application business logic, like for example the algorithms wich calculates basket amounts and its discounts; it's the Business Logic Layer (BLL).
-- Package `com.guillermoorcajo.backendchallenge.dal`: Here goes all classes dedicated to access the database; it's the Data Access Layer (DAL).
+- Package `com.guillermoorcajo.backendchallenge.dal`: All classes dedicated to access the database are into this package; it's the Data Access Layer (DAL).
 - Package `com.guillermoorcajo.backendchallenge.dto`: Here goes all Data Transfer Objects (classes with no methods and all its fields public), which are the objects that both BLL and DAL layers move between each other to intercomunicate.
-- Package `com.guillermoorcajo.backendchallenge.enums`: Here are simply the enums, like ProductCode.
+- Package `com.guillermoorcajo.backendchallenge.enums`: All enums goes here, like ProductCode.
 - Package `com.guillermoorcajo.backendchallenge.interceptors`: Package to store all classes which will intercept every request and response, for example to log the method/path of an URL and its source IP address.
 Here can be more classes for authentication in the future.

 Both BLL and DAL exposes interfaces to ensure that the upper layer will know which methods can be used (of course, its classes implements those interfaces).
 In this way, it's easy to modify the behavior of any business logic or data access details only changing an implementation class, but leaving the rest of the layers as they are.